Features for Items & Categories

 Feature Matrix

-Feature Matrix is Excel like spreadsheet, that allows you to See all Items and all features assigned to them in 1 view.
+Feature Matrix is an Excel-like grid that lets you see all items and all features assigned to them in a single view.

 Filtering

-4. In Field Name celect one of the presented options
+- In Field Name, select one of the available options.

 Tip

-If you wisht to filter on specific Feature and its Value, in first row of the filter set Field name to Description and in second row on the specific Value tied to said feature.
+If you want to filter by a specific feature and its value, set the first filter row to Field Name = Description and use the second row for the specific value tied to that feature.